evmckinney9/evmckinney9/README.md

 ### About Me
-#### Evan McKinney 🧙

-PhD Student in Computer Engineering at University of Pittsburgh
+PhD Student in Computer Engineering at University of Pittsburgh🧙

 #### 📫 How to reach me:
 - https://www.linkedin.com/in/evm9/ 👋